Description: This write-up explains how to configure your Syslog installation to accept log messages from your canary console.

-- We want to run as little software on the birds as possible to make sure that they continue to do what they're meant to, well.
+- We want to run as little software on the birds as possible to make sure that they continue to do what they're meant to do, well.

-We support (and recommend) TLS encryption for syslog, and because all traffic will originate from your console, it is easy to whitelist its domain and drop connection attempts from other hosts.
+We support (and recommend) TLS encryption for Syslog, and because all traffic will originate from your console, it is easy to ignore-list its domain and drop connection attempts from other hosts.

 Getting Syslog running

-The Canary Console runs rsyslog and emits log messages over TCP or UDP, with the optional RELP extension.
+The Canary Console runs RSyslog and emits log messages over TCP or UDP.
 It is also possible to use TLS to encrypt the message channel.

 In preparation to receive alerts via syslog, you'll need:

 - A configured and correctly working Syslog or RSyslog endpoint that can receive packets from your Canary Console.